top of page

 So when is a contract not a contract?

-Ah, you must be here for the unfortunate back story about all the venue changes.
+Ah, you must be here for the unfortunate story of favoritism and disrespect that caused all the venue changes.
 Read on...

 The Amphitheater at Sehmel Park has been RTH's home since 2018.